timglabisch/FixtureBundle/README.md

 # Tg\FixtureBundle

-Highly customizable and fast Loader for fixtures with support for testing.
+Highly customizable and fast loader for fixtures with support for testing.

 ## Createing Fixtures
 Fixtures are defined in YAML Twig Files.
-In each Bundle you can define these Yaml Twig files in [Bundle]/Fixture/Resouces/[...].yml.twig
+In each bundle you can define these Yaml Twig files in [Bundle]/Fixture/Resouces/[...].yml.twig

 ### YAML File

-for example if you want to create Fixtures for a `Blog-Post`, you could create such a file:
+for example if you want to create fixtures for a `Blog-Post`, you could create such a file:

 AppBundle/Fixture/Resouces/blogpost.yml.twig